 Cottony psyllids (Psyllopsis discrepans) are soft-bodied insects closely related to aphids.
 Originally from Europe, they have killed thousands of trees in Edmonton since 2000, and were first found in Grande Prairie in August 2015.
 As of summer 2018, 500 city owned black ash trees have died and been removed due to this invasive alien pest.
-There are approximately 1200 more public black ash trees infested and being injected every two years to keep them alive as long as possible.
+There are approximately 1200 more public black ash trees infested and being injected with insecticide every two years to keep them alive as long as possible.

 - Black ash

 - Hybrids of black and Manchurian ash

 The first generation of cottony psyllid hatches early in spring and enters the bud as soon as it breaks.
 They feed on the newly forming leaves, which become twisted, curled and deformed as they emerge.
 The nymphs inject a toxin during feeding which contributes to deformation of the new leaves.